GAMBLING ADDICTION HELP & TREATMENT REHAB

 Fortunately for people struggling with addiction, medical aid schemes are willing to pay for rehab the same way they would for any other illness.

-Drug and alcohol addiction can affect anybody, and the recovery therapy is a long process that can cost a significant amount of money.
-Medical aid schemes have recognized this and include this type of cover in their plans.
+Drug and alcohol addiction can affect anybody, and the gambling therapy is a long process that can cost a significant amount of money.
+Medical aid schemes have recognised this and include this type of cover in their plans.

 Medical Aids Covering Drug Recovery